Government could learn from Equinix's security protocol, Labor MP says

 Equinix APAC president Jeremy Deutsch said the company has not finished its expansion in the region and it will continue to expand to support customer demand.

-"Our customers are after key capability from us.
+"How customers are after key capability from us.
 That key capability is the ability to interconnect with the digital economy.
 These facilities are the physical manifestation of the location where customers are going to come in and connect to that digital economy," Deutsch said.

 This year Equinix announced globally 12 new IBX locations and 23 expansions which will result in up to $2.7 billion investment.